 - You’ll gain practical skills relating to the job market, such as resume and interview skills.

-- You’ll gain useful credentials, such as WHMIS (Workplace Hazardous Materials Information System) and the Food Handler's Certificate.
+- You’ll gain useful credentials such as the Workplace Hazardous Materials Information System (WHMIS).

 Courses are designed to meet the specific needs of Deaf and Hard-of-Hearing students and use lots of visuals.
 Many of the staff are Deaf and all can communicate through ASL (American Sign Language) and English.